Never fear, I’ve got your gut health to do list right here.

 I believe germination then growth cannot happen in a cluttered and chaotic environment.
 I’ve started watching all the minimalism documentaries, studying up on applying it to my own life.
 In the process, I’ve already begun getting rid of many things.
 I know for a fact that stress is heightened and quality of work lowers when everything is a mess.
 And thus, I will focus a ton of time and energy on clearing away clutter and getting rid of stuff that’s merely just “stuff.”

 There is peace and calm found in decluttering your life; both online and offline.

 I’ll forever be working on decluttering the house and my car, but I have been doing little things for a few weeks now both online and offline (including dumping off 3k+ images and videos from my phone).
 It feels so good and calming.

 Learn everything you can

 Inspiration is everywhere, but the truest form you’ll ever find is when you dig deep to find it within.
-Some ways I’ve found to do this is by setting a mantra, creating a vision board (or even a digital one), writing in a Gratitude Journal, etc.
+Some ways I’ve found to do this is by setting a mantra, creating a vision board (or even a digital vision board), writing in a Gratitude Journal, etc.

 Lean in and listen

 Just sit and be present with your body for awhile.
 Listen to what it’s telling you.
 And listen to what your gut intuitions are telling you.
 They are usually right.
 What we resist, persists.

 The only way to see yourself changed in a year is by making changes now.

 You know what might be the most important thing you put on this list?